jeffreykegler/hoonlint/misc/whitespace.md

 column of the parent hoon.

 The running of a **joined 0-running hoon** begins on the rune line.
-The runsteps of a joined 0-running hoons should begin on the rune line, indented two stops more than the anchor column.
-This has the effect of aligning all subsequent runesteps with the runstep on the rune line.
+The running of a joined 0-running hoons should be tightly aligned on the rune line.
+This implies that
+the first runestep of every runestep row will be at the same column location as the running.

 The running of a **split 0-running hoon** begins after the rune line.
 The runsteps of a split 0-running hoons should begin one newline equivalent